pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Governor.md

 ### Handover throttle% < THROTTLE < 100%

-In this range, the governor is in active state, and the requested rpm is 20%..100% of the gov_headspeed.
+In this range, the governor is in active state, and the requested rpm is *Handover throttle%..100%* of the gov_headspeed.

 ## Governor State